UnderwaterOwlbear/underwaterowlbear.github.io/Posts/swat.md

 ---
-title: SWAT Micro Skirmish Wargame
+title: SWAT Micro Skirmish Wargame v0.02
 author: Tyler Farrington
 date: 2022-04-09

 ---

-# SWAT Micro Skirmish Wargame
+# SWAT Micro Skirmish Wargame v0.02

-Inspired by [this post](https://as-they-must.blogspot.com/2022/04/the-best-case-scenario-micro-wargame.html) on Numbers Aren't Real.
+Inspired by [this post](https://as-they-must.blogspot.com/2022/04/the-best-case-scenario-micro-wargame.html) on Numbers Aren't Real and all the [Ground Branch](https://store.steampowered.com/app/16900/GROUND_BRANCH/) I've been playing with my brother.

 Alternating activations.

 Operators have 2 HP,

-Basic mechanic: roll *n*d6, checked highest result.
+Basic shoot mechanic: roll dice, check result.
-- 6 is a hit
+- 6+ is a hit
 - 4 or 5 is pinned
-- 3 or less is no effect
+- 1, 2, or 3 is no effect

 Remove number of dice rolled from ammo.
-If *pinned*, can't move, -1d to your shoot actions.
+If **pinned**, can't move.
-If in *cover*, *hit* results count as *pinned* instead.
+If in **cover**, **hit** results count as **pinned** instead.

 Ranges:
 - Short = 6"